 - Senior Leadership is an opportunity for rising seniors to set individual and class goals, and build community.
 This program begins with an overnight retreat at Camp Fatima in June of the junior year.
 Students involved will help facilitate Freshmen Jumpstart and Freshmen Retreat.
 All seniors are invited to participate in Senior Leadership Night, an evening retreat in late August.

-- Tuesday Morning Meetings: These often lively meetings are a staple of Campus Ministry.
+- Monthly Meetings: These often lively meetings are a staple of Campus Ministry.
 There is singing, games, small group discussion, and prayer.
 Once a month Campus Ministry hosts a pancake breakfast, and a guest speaker leads a discussion.
 This is a great way to get to know new people and grow in faith!
 Students do not need to sign up for Campus Ministry.
 They can just show up to the meetings they can make.